Skip to content

 states_proxy = results_proxy.result.states;

 We calibrate against the first two years.
 Since we have defined report steps of 1/4 month, this corresponds to the first 12_4_2 steps.
-To see the effect of more or less data used for calibration, and to exclude data from one or more of the wells and WellObs, you can change num_years_cal and wells_cal below.
+To see the effect of more or less data used for calibration, and to exclude/include data from one or more of the wells and WellObs, you can change num_years_cal and wells_cal below.

 julia